 Narcissists will invoke the silent treatment upon a partner for days, weeks, and even longer, often with no explanation, as a way to control and demoralize their victim.
-Narcissists are fond of using the Silent Treatment as a cruel (but not unusual) punishment for doing nothing wrong at all and, from experience, I can tell you that the affect of this method of control is sheer torture.
+Narcissists are fond of using the Silent Treatment as a cruel (but not unusual) punishment for you doing nothing wrong at all and, from experience, I can tell you that the affect of this method of passive-aggressive control is sheer torture.
+The first time it happened to me, I felt as lost, sad, and helpless as the puppy in the picture.
+Little did I know that that particular silent treatment was the first of literally hundreds to come.
+I simply couldn’t believe that anyone could do something like that to a person that they supposedly cared about.

 My ex-N of 12-years executed a narcissistic silent treatment, on an average, about every 3-6 months (and, during one stretch, even every two weeks), depending, I assume, upon how his other sources of supply were faring.
 Each silent treatment would last anywhere from two to three days to six weeks to six months before he hoovered back or before my begging at his door and endless onslaught of desperation letters forced him to give in.
 The Silent Treatment, for my ex and for many others, is a powerful narcissistic ploy and/or tactic and it gets the point across.

 No matter how he goes about it or why it happens or when it happens, the Silent Treatment always sucks.
 The fact that the victim of a narcissistic partner rarely knows why they are receiving the silent treatment only compounds the mental torture.
 I remember reading an article where the writer described the narcissist’s silent treatment as particularly demoralizing because the N is clearly making a statement – in unspoken terms, of course – that you, the recipient, aren’t even worth acknowledging…aren’t worth a moment of his time…that, in fact, you are a worthless piece of shit on his shoe.
 How true that is?
 We all get the point and fast!